ahl1u/currency-converter/README.md

 # Currency Converter
-A simple web application that allows users to convert currencies using exchange rates from the Fixer.io API.
+A simple web application that allows users to convert currencies using exchange rates from the Fixer.io RESTful API.

 # Features
 Select source and target currencies from dropdown menus.